 Ahoy Mateys!
-Mark your calendars for September 8th for an amazing event.
+Get your tickets now for our September 8th event.

 The Coos History Museum is pleased to announce the guest speaker for our annual dinner fundraising auction.
-This year we have the privilege of having Eric Jay Dolin join us to talk about Pirates!
+This year we have the privilege of having Massachusetts author, Eric Jay Dolin, join us to prerelease his new book about Pirates!

 Tickets are $90/person or $720/table and available to purchase by phone (541-756-6320) or at the front desk of the museum.